Summer Patch of Bluegrasses

 - Avoid low mowing heights, especially during periods of heat stress.

 - Maintain adequate fertility as determined by soil tests.
-Apply acidifying fertilizers such as ammonium sulfate as nitrogen sources.
+Use acidifying fertilizers such as ammonium sulfate.
 Wash ammonium sulfate off leaves in warm temperatures to prevent foliar burn.
 Avoid the use of nitrate fertilizers which can intensify symptoms.

 - Annually, apply manganese sulfate at a rate of 2 lb/acre in the spring.